maciejkuran/UnitConverted/README.md

 is mine, from A to Z designed and coded by me.

 <b>I am aware that this could be coded way better so I hope to come back to this project one day and refactor this long code.</b>

-## Contributing

-Contributing to this project is very welcome.
-Please send an inquiry.